-Olympus E-30 versus Olympus E-450
+Olympus E-30 vs E-450

-The Olympus E-30 and the Olympus E-450 are two digital cameras that were revealed to the public, respectively, in November 2008 and March 2009.
+The Olympus E-30 and the Olympus E-450 are two digital cameras that were announced, respectively, in November 2008 and March 2009.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a Four Thirds sensor.
-The E-30 has a resolution of 12.2 megapixel, whereas the E-450 provides 10 MP.
+The E-30 has a resolution of 12.2 megapixels, whereas the E-450 provides 10 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-450 is notably smaller (23 percent) than the Olympus E-30.
 Moreover, the E-450 is substantially lighter (37 percent) than the E-30.
 In this context, it is worth noting that neither the E-30 nor the E-450 are weather-sealed.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
-If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.
+If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.

-The size of the imaging sensor is a crucial determinant of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
-Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
-On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.
+The size of the sensor inside a digital camera is one of the key determinants of image quality.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
+Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
+On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.